Manuel Estrada Cabrera: Country condition

 But the means of communication were poorly developed; aside from the railway that ran from shore to shore going through Guatemala City and was run by the United Fruit Company, there were only paths and tracks, marked on the maps as highways, but in reality just narrow mule-roads.

 Guatemala was placed in a tough spot, after the previous president known as Jose Maria Reyna Barrios (1854-1898) started to introduce a new type of paper currency.
 Due to the input of these new dollars known as the Guatemalan Quetzal, their value would slowly start to decrease in value, resulting in inflation within the economy.
 However, Jose Maria Barrios was assassinated before he was able to complete this transition between paper currencies.
 As a result, Manuel Estrada Cabrera inherited a country with a huge economic problem.
 Unfortunately, he was unable to succeed instantly, for to keep his government afloat, plus improve on the countries educational system.
-He had to temporarly increase again the production of the quetzal, thus increasing inflation.
+He had to temporarily increase again the production of the quetzal, thus increasing inflation.
 To solve this growing issue, Cabrera called for the assistance of the well-known economist, Edwin W. Kremmerer in 1919.
 Kremmerer was able to restructure Guatemala’s monetary system, plus give a few tips on how to better improve it, unfortunately, none of these were applied for Estrada was overthrown before they could be implemented.
 Fortunately, he succeeded in making education easily obtainable for some of the most rural parts of Guatemala.